 Tens of thousands of people in South Ossetia and Abkhazia call for independence.

-Gordon Johndroe, a White House spokesman, said George Bush, the US president, and Sarkozy, “agreed that Russia is not in compliance and that Russia needs to come into compliance now”.
+George Bush, the US president, and Nicolas Sarkozy, his French counterpart, “agreed that Russia is not in compliance and that Russia needs to come into compliance now,” Gordon Johndroe, White House spokesman, said.

 “Compliance means compliance with that plan,” he said.

 “We haven’t seen that yet.
 It’s my understanding that they have not completely withdrawn from areas considered undisputed territory, and they need to do that.”

 Robert Wood, a US state department spokesman said that the Russians had “without a doubt failed to live up to their obligations”.

 “Establishing checkpoints, buffer zones, are definitely not part of the agreement.”